 Her body had been placed inside the duffel bag after being wrapped in bedding material and tape.
 Her feet had been bound.
 It has been suggested that the bedding could have come from the woman’s place of residence or employment.

 GBI officials have stated that due to the condition of her body the facial rendering may be “inaccurate”.
-Even with this, they received several tips of women who bore some resemblance to Jane Doe, and some even noted similarities with the bedding she was found in.
+Even with this, they received several tips from women who bore some resemblance to Jane Doe, and some even noted similarities with the bedding she was found in.
 One investigator even dabbled in the possibility that the bedding had originally come from Korea.

 Jane Doe’s cause of death could not be determined due to the condition of her remains, but asphyxiation is suspected.
 Some people have suggested that the pillow that was found with her remains was used to smother her, however, no blood or signs of trauma were found on this item.